The-Balance-FFXIV/balance-static/content/jobs/healers/astrologian/skills-overview.md

 **Gravity II**

-* AoE damage in a 5y radius around your target  (130 potency), 1.5 cast time.
+* AoE damage in a five yalm radius around your target  (130 potency), 1.5 cast time.
 * In dungeons, apply Combust while running and spam gravity when the tank stops.
 * Gravity is a gain on two targets over Fall Malefic.
 * Can weave one oGCD after this.